Astronomy Seminar 5

 So there’s a chapter in the book here, chapter 7, in which I discuss modern cosmology.
 So I thought I would go over that so as to give you an idea of the kind of foundation which modern cosmological thinking has.
 Now in this chapter I only discuss one particular aspect of modern cosmological theory, although it is an important aspect.
 But there are many other things that could also be discussed.
 So what I am talking about there is the idea of the expanding universe.
 So probably everyone has heard of this concept that the universe is expanding.
 This is connected today with the Big Bang theory of the universe.
 According to this idea at a certain point in time, which would be about 20 billion years ago, 15 or 20, it varies depending on different estimates, all of the matter within the universe was compressed literally into a point and it exploded.
 What this means in effect is that there was a mathematical singularity at the beginning of the formation of the universe because when everything is compressed into a literal point, then all the mathematics breaks down, laws of physics are no longer meaningful.
 So in mathematics that is called a singularity.

-So the idea is that somehow or other, beginning with singularity, everything expanded out; and initially as the expansion began the universe was in the form of a super heated plasma of subatomic particles with temperature of billions and billions of degrees.
+So the idea is that somehow or other, beginning with a singularity, everything expanded out; and initially as the expansion began the universe was in the form of a super heated plasma of subatomic particles with temperatures of billions and billions of degrees.
 And it then expanded and as it expanded it cooled, and as it gradually cooled off different forms of particle combinations now became stable as the temperature was low enough for them to form.
 And so at a certain point, well, protons and neutrons and so on formed, and then they began to form helium nuclei.
 Gradually when the universe cooled off sufficiently electrons were able to combine with these nuclei to form atoms.
-So you finally had a expanding cloud of atoms which are mostly hydrogen and helium, almost exclusively hydrogen and helium according to this idea, and the expansion continues and somehow or other these masses of atoms coalesce into clumps which later form galaxies.
+So you finally had an expanding cloud of atoms which are mostly hydrogen and helium, almost exclusively hydrogen and helium according to this idea, and the expansion continues and somehow or other these masses of atoms coalesce into clumps which later form galaxies.

 Question: Somehow or other?

 Answer: Somehow or another, because that is a great mystery.
-No one has yet even come up with a, an even partially adequate theory of how that is supposed to have happen.
+No one has yet even come up with a, an even partially adequate theory of how that is supposed to have happened.
 It’s a real problem because the expansion tends to drive things apart and yet gravity has to be able to take over and pull them together into clumps.
 And all of the models people have tried to make for this thus far have failed.
 In any case, somehow it’s supposed to happen.
 So galaxies form initially as clouds of gas.
-Then within the galaxies due to contraction under the influence of gravitation, these clouds of gas coalesce into stars.
+Then within the galaxies, due to contraction under the influence of gravitation, these clouds of gas coalesce into stars.
 So you have millions upon millions of stars forming within the galaxies.
 And then planets form around the stars, and this earth is one such planet, and then life forms on the earth and so on.
 This is the story they present.

 So one key ingredient in this whole picture is the idea that the universe is expanding.
 Now when they say that the universe is expanding they specifically mean that it is expanding in the manner of explosion.
 So you might ask, “Well, how does an explosion expand?”
 Well, if you think about an explosion you’ll see that, let’s say one second after the explosion one object may be, let’s say, 100 feet from the center of the explosion, and another object may be 200 feet.
-The object that is 200 feet away has gone as twice as fast as the object that’s 100 feet away because it’s gone as twice as far.
-So in an explosion the rate at which an object is moving away from the center is proportional to how far away from the center it is.
+The object that is 200 feet away has gone as twice as fast as the object that’s 100 feet away because it’s gone twice as far.
+So in an explosion, the rate at which an object is moving away from the center is proportional to how far away from the center it is.
 That’s the basic rule.
 So it is claimed on the basis of observation that the galaxies in outer space are moving apart from one another at a rate which is proportional to how far away they are from one another.
 From our own point of view that means all the galaxies that we see out there on an average are rushing away from us.
-Among nearby galaxies there are some exceptions to this but on the whole as you go out the idea is that they are all rushing away and the further they are the faster they’re going.
+Among nearby galaxies there are some exceptions to this but on the whole, as you go out, the idea is that they are all rushing away and the further they are the faster they’re going.

 So this is related to a method for determining the distances of galaxies.
 And according to this method, if you can measure how fast the galaxy is moving away from us then you can tell how far away it is, because the speed is proportional to the distance.
 So that’s the basic picture of the expanding universe.
 The Big Bang theory is based on this because if it’s true that the universe is expanding as though it were an explosion, then you can argue, “Well, maybe it really is an explosion.”
 In that case, at some point in time, it was then compressed into a small volume from which it exploded.
 So that’s how the argument goes.

 A: Right, that’s what they propose.
 They cannot explain, as yet, how those contracted regions got started.
-You see, once you have local contracted regions then you can see why they should remain stable because gravity keeps them clumped together and then the clumps just continue moving apart from each other.
+You see, once you have local contracted regions then you can see why they should remain stable because gravity keeps them clumped together, and then the clumps just continue moving apart from each other.
 But the problem is: imagine you have an elastic sheet and you are stretching it.
 The elasticity represents the force of gravity that tends to pull things together.
 So you are stretching it.
 What would cause the elastic sheet to break into little clumps which would then contract?
 Or you might say, “Well, it rips in certain ways.”
 But you have to explain how it would rip in such a way as to form clumps of one basic size.
 So if you actually take a sheet of elastic and do that, you may get it to break, but it will tear in one place or something like that.
 The question is, how do you get it to tear into a whole series of roughly equal fragments evenly distributed across the whole elastic sheet?

 Q: The galaxies are more or less uniformly sized?

 A: More or less.
 There is considerable variation, but still more or less.
-Just like people, there is considerable range and size if you look at people, but still there is certain basic theme and size.
+Just like people, there is considerable range and size if you look at people, but still there is a certain basic theme and size.
 So it’s like that with galaxies.

 Q: Is their distribution in space more or less equal…?